izgzhen/iris-coq/ProofMode.md

 Separating logic specific tactics
 ---------------------------------

-- `iFrame "H0 ...
-Hn"` : cancel the hypotheses `H0 ...
+- `iFrame (t1 .. tn) "H0 ...
+Hn"` : cancel the Coq terms (or Coq hypotheses)
+  `t1 ... tn` and Iris hypotheses `H0 ...
 Hn` in the goal.
-The
+Apart from hypotheses, the following symbols can be used:

+  + `%` : repeatedly frame hypotheses from the Coq context.
+  + `#` : repeatedly frame hypotheses from the persistent context.
-  symbol `★` can be used to frame as much of the spatial context as possible, and the symbol `#` can be used to repeatedly frame as much of the persistent context as possible.
-When without arguments, it attempts to frame all spatial hypotheses.
+  + `★` : frame as much of the spatial context as possible.

+  Notice that framing spatial hypotheses makes them disappear, but framing Coq or persistent hypotheses does not make them disappear.
 - `iCombine "H1" "H2" as "H"` : turns `H1 : P1` and `H2 : P2` into
   `H : P1 ★ P2`.